powsybl/powsybl.github.io/pages/documentation/developer/api_guide/extraction.md

 #### Observers

 The `com.powsybl.iidm.reducer.NetworkReducerObserver` is an interface that allows to be notified each time an `Identifiable` is removed or replaced.
 This interface provides several methods, one per `Identifiable` sub class managed by the `DefaultNetworkReducer` implementation.
 There are 2 types of events:
-- a _replace_ event, when a AC line, a two or three windings transformer or an HVDC line is replaced by a load or a danging line
+- a _replace_ event, when an AC line, a two or three windings transformer or an HVDC line is replaced by a load or a danging line
 - a _remove_ event, when a substation, a voltage level, a line, a two or three windings transformer or an HVDC line is removed.

 ```java